SiliconLabs/wiseconnect/docs/software-reference/manuals/siwx91x-software-reference-manual.md

 Firmware in the SiWx917 device can be updated using the following mechanisms:

-1. Firmware update via Over-The-Air (OTA): In this mechanism firmware in the device can be updated by the following methods.
+1. Firmware update via Over-The-Air (OTA): In this mechanism, firmware in the device can be updated by the following methods.
    * HTTP/S: Firmware is updated by downloading the firmware file from a remote HTTP/S or cloud server via Wi-Fi.
 The firmware file is directly downloaded to TA flash location.
    * M4  as  Host:  Using  host  interfaces  –  SPI/UART/SDIO  or  a  remote  TCP  server  via  Wi-Fi  or  BLE,  the firmware  is  reaching  in  chunks  to  M4.
 The  user  can  choose  to  send  the  firmware  to  TA  Bootloader  for upgrade or save in the external flash as per their requirements.

 2. Firmware update via Bootloader: In this mechanism firmware in the device can be updated by the following methods.
-   * Kermit:  Firmware  is  updated  using  Kermit  protocol  in  a  serial  terminal  like  Tera  Term  running  in  a Windows/Linux PC The connected to the device through UART interface in ISP mode.
+   * Kermit:  Firmware  is  updated  using  Kermit  protocol  in  a  serial  terminal  like  Tera  Term  running  in  a Windows/Linux PC connected to the device through UART interface in ISP mode.
-   * Simplicity Commander Tool/ Command Line Interface (CLI): Using the Simplicity Commander tool or by using the CLI commands the firmware is updated.
+   * Simplicity Commander Tool/ Command Line Interface (CLI): Using the Simplicity Commander tool or by using the CLI commands, the firmware is updated.

-> **Note:** SiWx917  also  have  Secure  and  Non-Secure  Firmware  update.
-The  above  mechanisms  are  same  for  both secure and non-secure except that the firmware does security related integrity checks before loading the device with the new firmware.
+> **Note:** SiWx917  also  has  Secure  and  Non-Secure  Firmware  updates.
+The  above  mechanisms  are  same  for  both secure and non-secure updates, except that the firmware does security-related integrity checks before loading the device with the new firmware.

 ### Secure Firmware Update

-In  case  of  bootloader  and  OTA,  secure  firmware  update  can be carried out by  enabling   the  security  in  the  firmware  image using  the  SiWx917  Manufacturing  Utility  (Refer  to  the  SiWx917  Manufacturing  Utility  User  Guide).
-The  process  of firmware  update  remains  same  for  Non-Secure  and  Secure  Firmware  update  except  that  in  the  case  of  secure firmware image the integrity checks are done.
+In  case  of  bootloader  and  OTA,  a secure  firmware  update  can be carried out by enabling the security  in  the  firmware  image using  the  SiWx917  Manufacturing  Utility  (refer  to  the  SiWx917  Manufacturing  Utility  User  Guide).
+The  process  of firmware  update  remains the same  for  Non-Secure  and  Secure  Firmware  updates  except  that  in  the  case  of  secure firmware image, the integrity checks are done.

 > **Note:** For more information on the Firmware upgradation, see the Firmware Update App Note.